keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 8: View your DAG code

-Now that your Airflow environment is configured correctly, look at DAG code you copied from the repository to see how your new configurations are used at the code level.
+Now that your Airflow environment is configured correctly, look at the DAG code you copied from the repository to see how your new configurations are used at the code level.

 At the top of the file, all necessary packages are imported.
 Notice how both the `SimpleHttpOperator` as well as the `GithubTagSensor` are part of the provider packages you installed.